Discover Scotland’s first National Hiking Trail

 Opened in 1980, the West Highland Way was Scotland’s first National Trail and remains the most popular.
 It’s easy to see why.
 From pretty lochsides to open moorland, craggy mountain passes and peat bog wilderness, the Way’s 96 miles (154 km) encompass a tremendous variety of landscapes.
 But it’s not just the scenery that draws people back here again and again.
 The route is also steeped in Scottish history and culture.
 Some of the tracks are old Drovers Roads, the ancient routes that people used to drive their cattle to market.
 Elsewhere you follow parts of the Old Military Road, built by the Government to control rebellious Jacobites in the 18th century.
 Along the route you’ll also encounter a wealth of characters: Robert the Bruce, Rob Roy and Walter Scott’s ‘Lady of the Lake’ among them.
 It’s a heady mix.

-Planning your West Highland Way Trip
+Planning your West Highland Way Hiking Trip

-One of the great things about the trip is that it is entirely accessible by public transport.
+One of the great things about this hiking trip is that it is entirely accessible by public transport.
 The start and end points have regular trains from Glasgow and there are also four train stations along the route if you need to walk it in sections.
 It’s well served by bus services too.
 Plan your journey with Traveline Scotland.

 People generally walk the route from south to north.
 This means you can warm up with the lower, easier stages and work yourself up to more demanding Highlands.
 And as a lover of wild, empty places I would recommend going with the majority as it means you’ll meet fewer people walking in the opposite direction!